Antonio-Melo/Conversations/README.md

 ###### by SIACS

 ### Software Architecture and the 4+1 Architectural View Model

-Software Architecture documents the fundamental structures of a software system.
-These structures include the elements of the system, as well as the relations between them.
+**Software Architecture** documents the fundamental structures of a **software system**.
+These structures include the elements of the system, as well as **the relations between them**.

-The 4+1 Architectural View Model describes software systems from several different view points, such as users, developers, project managers, etc. The 4 views in this model are logical, development, process and physical view.
+The **4+1 Architectural View Model** describes software systems from several **different view points**, such as **users**, **developers**, **project managers**, etc. The 4 views in this model are logical, development, process and physical view.

-In the development view we model the software from the programmer's perspective, so it centers around the software management.
+In the **development** view we model the software from the programmer's perspective, so it centers around the software management.

-The logical view represents the funcionalities provided for the end-user.
+The **logical** view represents the funcionalities provided for the end-user.

-In the physical view we'll illustrate the system from the system engineer's prespective.
+In the **physical** view we'll illustrate the system from the system engineer's prespective.
 Because of that, it will feature the software components on the physical layer and the actual connections between them.

-The process view is concerned with the communication between the system processes and their runtime behaviour.
+The **process** view is concerned with the communication between the system processes and their runtime behaviour.

 ### Group Contributions
 **Group 8 3MIEIC01**